hthak/ElevatorSim/README.md

 **DEMO**

-_For a quick demonstration, see attached demo.mov file for a quick walkthrough of the project in action._
+_For a quick demonstration, see attached demo.mp4 file for a quick walkthrough of the project in action._

 **AUTHOR**